 - Maximum grant amount: \$20,000 per project. - A minimum of one-to-one (1:1) match requirement for grant funds.

 That is, an applicant must offer for transaction costs at least \$1 in match funds for every \$1 of grant funds.
-Applicants that provide a greater than 1:1 match ratio will receive priority funding status. - Match funds may be from nonfederal or federal funding sources. - Eligible projects should close after 4/10/2020 and by 4/30/2022. - Preference will be given to projects for which there is a contractual agreement in place such as a signed purchase and sale agreement or option agreement.
+Applicants that provide a greater than 1:1 match ratio will receive priority funding status. - Match funds may be from nonfederal or federal funding sources. - Closing Date for projects: See Table 1, page 4 - Preference will be given to projects for which there is a contractual agreement in place such as a signed purchase and sale agreement or option agreement.